About Guide Dogs

 We believe that vision loss will not and should not limit a person's independence.
 We provide assistance to anyone with vision loss, no matter what age or level of vision, and we work to ensure that people with low vision or blindness are active and involved members of the community.

-Here's what our PAWGUST community has achieved in just three years
+Here's what our PAWGUST community has achieved in just five years

 raised for Guide Dogs